yinaS1234/Bellebeat-Case-Study/README.md

 ### Is the data ROCCC (Reliable, Original, Comprehensive, Current, and Cited)?
 A good data source should follow ROCCC guidline.

-Reliable — LOW — Not reliable as it only has 30 users data Original — LOW — Third party provider (Amazon Mechanical Turk) Comprehensive — LOW — The sample size is small and most data is recorded during certain days of the week Current — LOW — Not current, and may not be relevant Cited — LOW — Collection party unknown
+-Reliable — LOW — Not reliable as it only has 30 users data -Original — LOW — Third party provider (Amazon Mechanical Turk) -Comprehensive — LOW — The sample size is small and most data is recorded during certain days of the week -Current — LOW — Not current, and may not be relevant -Cited — LOW — Collection party unknown

 ## 3. Process